Fall Foliage Festival 2018

 With regard to day of week, we recommend you visit the site on weekdays if your programme is flexible.
 (Yes, even if the festival events take place on weekends…)

 Mount Takao is popular with hikers in autumn.
 To this are added an increasing number of overseas visitors of recent years (thanks also to the stars granted by the green Michelin guide).
-And thus it happens that the trails are literally congested during the peak period.
+And thus it happens that the trails are literally congested on weekends during the peak period.

 Best spots for foliage